~ 4 MIN READ

 Sample Strategy Maps For Medical & Healthcare Organizations

-We believe that the Balanced Scorecard will support your healthcare strategy, and we’d like to help you get started.
-In the following white paper, we’ve created sample scorecards with examples to illustrate how medical and healthcare groups have put the Balanced Scorecard to work for them.
+The Balanced Scorecard can revolutionize your healthcare strategy and we’d like to help you get started.
+The following white paper includes sample scorecards with examples to illustrate how medical and healthcare groups have put the Balanced Scorecard to work for them.

 When you download this white paper, you’ll have access to the following information:

-- What conclusions you can draw from strategy mapping (and why you should create your own).
+- Insights you can draw from strategy mapping (and why you should create your own)

-Download it now and get started on your updated strategic plan today.
+Download it now and start updating your strategic plan today!